Psychical research in Italy between '800 and '900 - 3

 A variant of the spiritual hypothesis

-In the third part of his book the author exposed his attempt to explain the mediumistic phenomena which he had witnessed, hypothesizing the existence of an intelligent extra-human agent (commonly referred to as an entity or spirit), under whose hypnotic subjection the medium, in a more or less accentuated trance state, was subject to falling.
+In the third part of his book the author presents his attempt to explain the mediumistic phenomena which he had witnessed, hypothesizing the existence of an intelligent extra-human agent (commonly referred to as an entity or spirit), under whose hypnotic subjection the medium, in a more or less accentuated trance state, was subject to falling.
 The prevailing will in the occurrence and success of the phenomena was however attributed by Visani Scozzi to this extra-human agent, while the mechanism of the production of the phenomena was due essentially to the externalization of the medium's faculties, with some contribution from the sitters.
-In principle, mediums proved to be easily hypnotizable subjects, but this did not mean that any hypnotic subject was a medium, thus our author had to acknowledge that he did not know by what the mediumistic powers were actually determined, nor on what bases of knowledge the occult agents were able to use these powers.
-In essence, Visani Scozzi endorsed one of the variants of the spirit hypothesis, without however being able to explain it more convincingly and exhaustively than other authors, such as Brofferio, had already done.
-In any case, the investigations carried out by him were reported in his book with scrupulous precision, and his observations – careful, loyal and pertinent – still today deserve a careful reading, given that they are very illuminating in relation to the problems posed both by hypnotic and mediumistic phenomena.
+In principle, mediums proved to be easily hypnotizable subjects, but this did not mean that any subject under hypnosis became a medium, thus our author had to acknowledge that he did not know by what the mediumistic powers were actually determined, nor on what basis of knowledge the occult agents were able to use these powers.
+In essence, Visani Scozzi endorsed one of the variants of the spirit hypothesis, but without however being able to explain it in a more convincing and exhaustive way than other authors, such as Brofferio, had already done.
+In any case, the investigations carried out by him are reported in his book with scrupulous precision, and his observations – careful, loyal and pertinent – deserve a careful reading still today, given that they are very illuminating in relation to the problems posed both by hypnotic and mediumistic phenomena.

 The psychic studies of Giovanni Vailati